Body image issues are widespread and often, body image is closely tied to self-worth.

 Adaptive Investment in Appearance

 This isn’t some new Wall Street buzzword.
-It means you can evaluate your body and take healthy, positive steps in improving your body and your appearance.
+It means you can evaluate your body and take healthy, positive steps to improve your body and your appearance.
 For example, you might say to yourself – “Woah, I’m tired and people keep saying I look tired, so I’m going to start going to bed at 10 pm instead of 1 am.”
 Bingo!

 Conceptualizing Beauty Broadly